SONOFF-Technologies/esphome-stream-server/README.md

 - Added handling for `ENOTCONN` and `EPIPE` socket errors in addition to the existing connection reset handling.
 - Affected clients are marked as disconnected and removed through the existing cleanup logic.

+### Fix TCP latency caused by empty iovec

+- Avoid passing an empty second `iovec` to `writev()` when the ring buffer does not wrap.
+- Pass the actual number of populated `iovec` entries while preserving two-part writes when the ring buffer wraps.
+- This fixes severe latency observed with request/response protocols such as XMODEM, particularly when using Windows clients.

 ## Usage

 Configuration and usage are unchanged from the upstream project.